sungchun12/iot-python-webapp/README.md

 - For google apis, if it's the first time enabling, it may error out and force you to manually enable or rerun the terraform build
 - Managing secrets and setting up IAM at a granular level is a project of its own.
 You'll notice most of the roles grant wide permissions for demo purposes.
 - Setting up good parameters for interoperability across modules requires robust, upfront repo planning
+- Dataflow jobs have to restart everytime you redeploy infrastructure with terraform-even if you don't make any changes!
+This will disrupt the live data flow, so be mindful when redeploying
+- Terraform features follow a couple months delay after a new GCP service is released

 ## Contribute